luadebug/RustedAssaultCube/README.md

-ESP and utils for Assault Cube
+Aimbot, ESP and utils for Assault Cube
-# TODO fix aimbot and mouse input
+# TODO triggerbot